 If the filter is manual, then there will be a round plastic part under the spray arms at the bottom of the dishwasher (as shown below).

-A manual dishwasher filter although quieter, require regular maintenance.
+A manual dishwasher filter although quieter, requires regular maintenance.
 Avoid cleaning it, and the smell and buildup of food will probably haunt your kitchen.
 Keep in mind that the way you clean your filter, where it is and other important details will be in your dishwasher manual.
 Refer to this manual before starting the cleaning process.

 Fortunately, it’s quite easy to clean a manual filter.
 The weapons of war you will need against the stinky dishwasher filter are:

-Steps to Clean A Dishwasher Filter
+Steps to Clean a Dishwasher Filter

 1. Locate the filter and remove it by twisting counter-clockwise and then pulling upwards gently.
 There are usually arrows to indicate the direction it should be twisted for proper removal.